 “Like the great warriors-Napoleon is a conspicuous example-Shivaji was also a great administrator, for the qualities which go to make a capable general are those which are required by the successful organizer and statesman.”

-At that point of time, all the officers were given Jagirs (feudal land grant).
+At that point in time, all the officers were given Jagirs (feudal land grant).
 Shivaji was the first to drop that practice and he started paying all the officers in cash, which turned out to be one of the best decisions.
 In order to avoid the practice of corruption, he divided the kingdom into 4 parts, and each part had a Viceroy.
-All of these provinces had a number of sub divisions called pranths.
+All of these provinces had a number of sub-divisions called pranths.

 The Zamindars and the Deshmukhs used to levy taxes on the farmers, Shivaji gave up this practice.
 The Government dealt with the cultivators directly and the land was measured using a rod called the Kathi.

 Shivaji Maharaj is considered to be a Hindu and Maratha ruler, which is quite different from reality.
 There were many Muslim officers in his army and he never had any ill-feeling towards any religion.
 On the other hand, some of his enemies were Hindus.
 Rustam-I- Zamani of Rajapur was a close friend of Shivaji and he punished Doroji one of his generals who captured Rajapur.
 He was the one who helped revive all the good things in Hindu culture and abolished most of the bad aspects.

 Father of Indian Navy

 Despite having some of the best kingdoms, Indian rulers never built a navy of their own.
 Shivaji Maharaj was the first to build a navy and owing to it, he is known as the father of the Indian Navy.
 He established a naval force with cannons mounted on the ships.
 The fort of Sindhudurg is a perfect paragon of the naval intelligence that he possessed.
 After the possession of 8 to 9 forts in Deccan, he started trading with the foreign merchants.